 On one hand that’s great—totally doable.
 On the other hand, that’s some incredibly powerful stuff!
 What if you had a gallbladder obstruction?
 What if you had a stone blocking your bile duct?
 If you eat something that makes your gallbladder squeeze so much, it could cause pain.
 So patients with biliary tract obstruction should be careful about consuming curcumin.
 For everyone else, these results suggest that curcumin can effectively “induce the gallbladder to empty and thereby reduce the risk of gallstone formation and ultimately even gallbladder cancer.”

 Too much turmeric, though, may increase the risk of kidney stones.
-As I mentioned in Oxalates in Cinnamon, turmeric is high in soluble oxalates which can bind to calcium and form insoluble calcium oxalate, which is responsible for approximately 75% of all kidney stones.
+Turmeric is high in soluble oxalates which can bind to calcium and form insoluble calcium oxalate, which is responsible for approximately 75% of all kidney stones.
 “The consumption of even moderate amounts of turmeric would therefore not be recommended for people with a tendency to form kidney stones.”
 Such folks should restrict the consumption of total dietary oxalate to less than 40 to 50 mg/day, which means no more than at most a teaspoon of turmeric.
 Those with gout, for example, are by definition, it appears, at high risk for kidney stones, and so if their doctor wanted to treat gout inflammation with high dose turmeric, he or she might consider curcumin supplements, because to reach high levels of curcumin in turmeric form would incur too much of an oxalate load.